Family Matters Grant Programme 2022-2025

 Outcome 3: Government and state bodies are held accountable for reducing the harm of imprisonment to families: the focus is on ensuring duty bearers acknowledge the need for change and act accordingly.
 We are interested in improved policies, legislation and change to current practice which results in relevant agencies better meeting the needs of the whole family.

-Funders: This programme is funded by a family foundation advised by Porticus.
+Funders: This programme is funded by a family foundation advised by Porticus and the SSJG Grant Scheme.